-BEAUBIEN: What has happened is that basically people have been kept alive.
+BEAUBIEN: What has happened is that basically, people have been kept alive.
 People moved into camps.
-Humanitarian aid agencies came in; they provided water, they've provided tarps.
-There've been a lot of plans for new housing construction, for new apartment buildings, for all kinds of things but most of those have not happen.
+Humanitarian aid agencies came in; they provided water, they provided tarps.
+There have been a lot of plans for new housing construction, for new apartment buildings - for all kinds of things, but most of those have not happened.

-BEAUBIEN: You know, one of the big accomplishments is that most of the rubble has gotten removed; is you don't see huge piles of rubble around Port-au-Prince anymore.
-It's something that the humanitarian agencies talked about.
-Just also the fact that people were kept alive is something that they tout as a major accomplishment.
+BEAUBIEN: You know, one of the big accomplishments is that most of the rubble has gotten removed; hence, you don't see huge piles of rubble around Port-au-Prince anymore.
+It's something that the humanitarian agencies talk about; just - also the fact that people were kept alive, is something that they tout as a major accomplishment.

 BEAUBIEN: You're welcome.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.